lucamegh/AsyncUI/README.md

 Pretty cool, huh?

-You can also provide a loading message and different error messages and retry policies depending on the error:
+You can also map different error messages and retry policies to each error:

 ```swift
 AsyncContentViewController(